FoveHMD/UnityPlugin/FOVE Unity Plugin Guide.md

 ---

-## Using Image Effects

-We fully support using fullscreen image effects in all supported versions of Unity.
-Under most use cases, everything should appear in each eye exactly how it appears in the Unity Editor.

-**NOTE:** The shader stack 2.0 resets the camera projection matrix during the `OnPreCull` method every frame, which removes the custom projection we set via the FOVE plugin.
-It seems that this reset is only necessary if you use their TAA effect.
-We've been able to use the source version of the plugin and comment out the line that resets the camera's projection matrix without any issues.
-The line is in the file `PostProcessLayer.cs`.
-We wish you luck, and hope that this requirement gets fixed before the new stack is released.

-### HDR

-The FOVE native client does not support HDR images.
-If you use HDR on your Unity cameras without adding a tonemapping effect, you may get a dull, grayed-out looking scene in your headset.

----

 ## The FOVE Settings Window

 You can open the FOVE settings window by selecting the "FOVE" menu and selecting "Edit Settings..."
 There is a panel on the right which displays details about most options of you put your mouse cursor over them.